- To act as a conduit to our city government to raise neighborhood concerns, and to effect change where possible;

 Matthew Lancelot (treasurer)

-We wish to thank Greg Tormo for serving for more than two years as our inaugural chairperson.
+We wish to thank Greg Tormo for serving for more than two years as our inaugural chairperson, and Kenneth J. Patrick for serving as chair from April to November 2022.

 When the nine-member board has a vacancy, remaining Directors shall elect a successor to serve the uncompleted term of the Director being replaced.
 Any Member of the Canyon Palms Neighborhood Organization is eligible to be elected, but only one member of a household at a time may be seated.
 Members of the Organization who wish to serve on the Board may nominate themselves by declaring their interest and submitting their name and contact information to the Secretary, including by using the Contact Form.